psipred/psipred_javascript/README.md

 5. Does the method need an advanced panel toggle (around line 370) and the sections below for toggling the seq and struct forms
     //ADVANCED PANELS
-6. for UUID submission/lookup add new panel display trigger (from line 790)
+6. for UUID submission/lookup add new panel display trigger (from line 790).
+Ensure you have the correct results_visible set
     // PANEL DISPLAY
 7. In ractive_helpers.js add new unsetter in the clear_settings() to match any keys you added in step 3 above. (line 10)